ivanseed/gitstats/README.md

 # GitStats

+## Introduction
 A simple PreactJS app that uses the GitHub search API to display repositories in a list.
+Details like such as the number of forks, number of stars and a short description of each repository are shown.

+The repositories can be sorted in ascending/descending order based on number of stars or forks or the last updated time.

-## Running
+## Setup for Development

 `npm install` then `npm run start`

 ## Deploying